demonchand/emacs-starter-kit-technomancy-my-custom/README.markdown

 where you should put code that you don't think would be useful to everyone.
 That will allow you to merge with newer versions of the starter-kit without conflicts.

+## Default Settings

+CUA mode acitve(Multiline selector)

+Electric pari mode active (Auto complete for quotes, curly braces like etc....)

+Default Color theme is Twilight

+Neotree (for tree view directory structure) F8 key has set has neotree-toggle tree.

+Feel free to customize and use it.

 ## Emacs Lisp Package Archive